-How To Use Protein Mix For Atta: As the name suggests, the protein powder needs to be mixed with your regular atta.
-Add one scoop of protein mix to your atta, and then make them rotis!
+How To Use Protein Mix For Atta: As the name suggests, the protein powder must be mixed with your regular atta.
+Add one scoop of protein mix to your atta, and make them rotis!
 Easy-peasy.

 4. Pea Protein

-If you’re looking for a vegetarian source of protein, then Pea protein is the best option for you.
+Pea protein is the best option for you if you’re looking for a vegetarian source of protein.
 Pea protein powder is made from yellow peas, legumes, and pulses.
-It is rich in fiber and also contains essential amino acids.
-If you’re sensitive to dairy products and eggs, you should definitely go for pea protein.
+It is rich in fibre and also contains essential amino acids.
+You should go for pea protein if you’re sensitive to dairy products and eggs.
 It might be a little challenging to blend pea protein, but that’s just a part of it being 100% plant protein.
-It is one of the best protein powder type for vegetarians.
+It is one of the best protein powder types for vegetarians.

 Who Should Take Pea Protein: